 Personal toiletry items

-- 2 days/1 nights backpacking in Medicine Bow National Forest
+- 2 days/2 nights backpacking in Medicine Bow National Forest

-- 1 night’s stay at a hotel in Laramie, WY (double occupancy)
+- 1 night at a hotel in Laramie, WY (double occupancy)

-- 1 night’s stay at the historic Wolf Lodge in Saratoga, WY (double occupancy)
+- 1 night at a historic Lodge in Saratoga, WY (double occupancy)

-- Tents, group cookware, stoves/fuel, and water filtration systems
+- Tents, group cookware and water filtration systems

 - 3 pre-departure conference calls with your guide(s)